Eric-Philippe/Kairos-Bot-Reminder/README.md

 ## Glance to the main features

+---

 <img src="img/notification.png" width="50%" style="border-radius: 20px;">

+---

+Find the help command typing `/help` in a channel where the bot is present !
+You can find a first glance at the commands here : [First Page of the Help Command](img/help.png)

 > - `🔔` Remind you of something at a specific time for yourself
 >   <img src="img/remindme.png" width="80%" style="border-radius: 20px;" >